vivekd16/agentic/docs/tools/index.md

     yield run_context.log("Something interesting happened: ", param2, param2)

-This builds and returns the `ToolOutput` event for you.
+This builds and returns the `ToolResult` event for you.

 Note that this style works for synchronous functions, but not async.
 In the async case you need to yield the return value: